paul-ollis/vim-vpe/docs/index.rst

 NOTE:

-    This Vim help file provides details of the |vpe| API and can be useful as a reference.
+    This Vim help file provides details of the VPE API and can be useful as a reference.
 However, the user guide at:

        https://vim-vpe.readthedocs.io/en/userguide/